Truthful Mechanisms with Implicit Payment Computation: Applications to offline mechanism design

 {\ensuremath{\mathtt{EFF}}}

-Let \EFF{} an the efficient allocation rule for the shortest path problem.
-We can use our general procedure to derive the following result (it's proof follows directly from Theorem~\ref{thm:maim-g} and the application of Theorem~\ref{thm:approximation-negative} for \EFF{} which is an the efficient allocation rule and thus is $1$-approximation).
+Let \EFF{} an the cost-optimal allocation rule for the shortest path problem.
+We can use our general procedure to derive the following result (its proof follows directly from Theorem~\ref{thm:maim-g} and Theorem~\ref{thm:approximation-negative}).

 \begin{theorem} Fix any $\mu\in (0,\half)$.
 For each agent $i$, let $f_i$ be the $h$-\CanonProc, where $h(z_i,b_i) = b_i/\sqrt{z_i}$.
 Let $\mathcal{M} = \GenericMech(\EFF,\mu,\{f_i\})$ be the mechanism created by applying $\GenericMech()$ to \EFF.
 Then $\mathcal{M}$ has the following properties: \begin{OneLiners} \item It is truthful and universally individually rational.